zachallaun/mneme/examples/README.md

 # Mneme Examples

-This directory contains examples and demos of Mneme usage.
+This folder contains examples and demos of Mneme usage.

 ## Tour Mneme